 He's always the last name in every list and always with a notation about him being a traitor.
 He's the most colossal failure, the most wicked monster in all of human history.
 He committed the most horrible act ever committed, betraying the perfect, sinless, holy Son of God for some money.
 His dark story is the most poignant example of what the human heart is capable of doing.
-Three years with Jesus Christ, all that time and his heart was growing harder, and harder, and more hateful and more hateful all the time.
+Three years with Jesus Christ, all that time and his heart was growing harder, and harder, and more hateful, and more hateful all the time.

 The other eleven have encouraged us greatly because they were common men lifted to an uncommon calling.
 And that's always encouraging to us who are common.
-We saw how the Lord took common men, greatly loved them, taught them, trained them and empowered them to the greatest calling that any person ever has had, that of being an apostle of Jesus Christ.
+We saw how the Lord took common men, greatly loved them, taught them, trained them and empowered them to the greatest calling that any person ever has had: that of being an apostle of Jesus Christ.

-And Judas, as common as the rest, with no earthly credentials started out like all the rest started out, but was never transformed like the rest.
-While they were becoming increasingly stronger sons of God, he was becoming increasingly more a son of hell, as the weeks pass.
+And Judas, as common as the rest, with no earthly credentials, started out like all the rest started out, but was never transformed like the rest.
+While they were becoming increasingly stronger sons of God, he was becoming increasingly more a son of hell, as the weeks passed.
 His sin ranks at the top of the list for heinous crimes in human history.
 His sin surpasses that of a thousand Hitlers.

-The New Testament tells us plenty about him, enough to accomplish two things...not simply to dwell in lurid detail, but to accomplish, first of all, a clear warning about the danger of being near Christ and hardening.
+The New Testament tells us plenty about him, enough to accomplish two things, not simply to dwell in lurid detail, but to accomplish, first of all, a clear warning about the danger of being near Christ and hardening.
 And secondly, a great lesson that no matter how sinful a person may be, no matter what treachery they may attempt against God, the purpose of God cannot be thwarted.
 And the worst of treachery finds its place in the fulfillment of the divine plan.
 In the end, God is not overthrown by the treachery, and the sinner is damned in unspeakable judgment.
 We'll have some reiteration of the lessons at the end, this morning.

 We then looked at his call.
 And I simply wanted to make two points.
 One, he followed Jesus out of his own volition.
 He had messianic hope and messianic ambition.
-He was convinced that this Jesus was the Messiah, at least convinced enough to leave whatever other enterprises he may be engaging in, to leave whatever other path toward wealth he might have pursued, leave what other avenue of ambition he might have been already on to pour everything, his whole life into this matter of following Jesus.
+He was convinced that this Jesus was the Messiah, at least convinced enough to leave whatever other enterprises he may have been engaging in, to leave whatever other path toward wealth he might have pursued, leave what other avenue of ambition he might have been already on to pour everything, his whole life, into this matter of following Jesus.
 He was convinced that Jesus had powers that no other man had, that He was really the Messiah.

 He followed Jesus surely, however, out of nothing more than selfish gain, nothing more than worldly ambition, avarice and greed.
-But he was determined to follow Jesus and when Jesus said very hard things, very definitive things that drove other disciples away, they didn't drive him away, his ambition was strong enough and his conviction that he was going to get rich by sticking with Jesus was firm enough to survive the hard words that drove others away.
+But he was determined to follow Jesus and when Jesus said very hard things, very definitive things that drove other disciples away, they didn't drive him away.
+His ambition was strong enough and his conviction that he was going to get rich by sticking with Jesus was firm enough to survive the hard words that drove others away.

 He chose to follow.
 He chose to follow when following was